Sousho/saytex-lyx/README.md

 ## Repository Structure

 - `blog`: A collection of Markdown files written during the second half of SayTeX development, in diary format.
-- `demo`: A [Flask](https://github.com/pallets/flask) web server powering the [demo website](https://demo.saytex.xyz).
 - `docs`: Documentation files, generated using [Sphinx](https://sphinx-doc.org), for the [documentation website](https://saytex.readthedocs.io).
 - `experimental`: Everything that is not currently in use by the project, but was experimented with during development and might become useful in the future.
-- `research-proposals`: Two PDF documents defining the goals of and plans for the SayTeX project.
 - `saytex`: The Python package.
 This is the core of the SayTeX project.
 - `syntax-specifications`: Specifications of the SayTeX Syntax.
 - `tests`: Tests for the Python package.